rodrigoesborges/files_external_gdrive/README.md

 ## From git
 - First, clone the repo `git clone https://github.com/NastuzziSamy/files_external_gdrive.git`
 - Execute `make install` in the app directory
-- And enable the app with `php occ app:enable files_external` in the Nextcloud directory
+- And enable the app with `php occ app:enable files_external_gdrive` in the Nextcloud directory

 # TODOs
 - [x] Make files and directories: